How to Start a House Flipping Business in 2022

 Step 3: Get insurance, permits, and licenses

-Next, your business insurance.
+Next is your business insurance.

 Before you can hire employees, you’ll need workers’ compensation, unemployment, and disability insurance.